qaidjoharj53/Projects/Unicorn Runner/readme.md

 ---

 Note: To play the game more efficiently and get the best user experience, you will need to have Scratch installed.
 Simply download the Scratch project file and open it using Scratch to start the game.
-You can also play the game on any browser by just downloading the HTML file of the game on your device and opening it on a browser.